sodonnel/rocksdb-benchmark/readme.md

 BenchmarkDirectoryWalk.walkRandomDirectory        PROTO_LONG  thrpt   20  23679.026 ±  326.160  ops/s
 ```

 Here the performance of Flatbuffers is much worse due to the undersized RocksDB cache.
+As The Flatbuffer data size is much bigger less entries will fit into the cache and more disk access will occur.

 ### GC Pressure